inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

 --------------------------------------------------------

 Each impact function has a requirements section embedded in its doc string that specifies which type of input layers it can work with.
-The requirements take the form of one or more statements that specify which keywords and values input layers must have for the impact function to run.
-InaSAFE uses this mechanism to determine which impact functions appear in the menu for a given selection of hazard and exposure layers.
+The requirements take the form of one or more statements that specify which keywords and values input layers must have for the impact function to run. |project_name|
+uses this mechanism to determine which impact functions appear in the menu for a given selection of hazard and exposure layers.

 For example, the impact function for earthquake fatality estimation which works with two raster input layers has the requirements section
 ::

     :param requires category=='hazard' and \